OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Force Prune Groups: Ignore any assigned conditions and check instead if any members are present.
 1. Prune Artifacts: The default condition of an artifact checks if the corresponding node is present.
 1. Force Prune Artifacts: Ignore any assigned conditions and check instead if corresponding node is present.
+1. Prune Properties: The default condition of a property checks if the corresponding parent is present.
+1. Force Prune Properties: Ignore any assigned conditions and check instead if corresponding parent is present.

 ### Check Consistency